joergelp/IO2_Documentation/MOOC1/en/reviewingResults.md

 # Reviewing results

-Instructors have two places where review the results of students:
+Instructors have two places where they could review the results of students:

   - [Reviewing results in Teacher View](#reviewing-results-in-teacher-view)
   - [Reviewing results in Grade LMS](#reviewing-results-in-grade-lms)